Onejledonlala/PyBer_Analysis/README.md

 ### Results
 The first analysis shows the each regions, its fares, total drivers, average ride per ride and driver in each regions.

-On the second analysis, the plot shows the fare in the *rural, urban and suburban* region from *01 Jan to 29 Apr*
+On the second analysis, the plot shows the fare in the *rural, urban and suburban* region from *01 Jan to 29 Apr*.

 ### Summary
 #### Recommendations